ryanatkn/gro/src/lib/docs/plugin.md

 During the [`gro dev`](dev.md) and [`gro build`](build.md) tasks, Gro uses `Plugin`s to support custom usecases outside of the normal build pipeline.

+In this early implementation of plugins in Gro, plugins run serially, in the order they are returned from `plugin` in the `gro.config.ts`.
+Each step of Gro's build processes - `gro dev` for development and `gro build` for production - runs a method of each plugin, batched together as `setup -> adapt -> teardown`, with some behavioral inconsistencies:

-They run serially, in the order `setup -> adapt -> teardown`, and `adapt` only runs during production aka `gro build`.
+- `adapt` only runs during production aka `gro build`
-Also, `teardown` does not run for `gro dev` in the default watch mode, but it does run with `gro dev --no-watch`.
+- `teardown` does not run for `gro dev` in the default `watch` mode, but it does run with `gro dev --no-watch`
-(and we should probably have a finalization step still run teardown if there's an uncaught exception)
+- there should probably be a finalization step that runs `teardown` on uncaught exceptions

 The API needs to be improved for more advanced usecases, currently it offers little flexibility -